strategineer/personal-website/content/blog/2025-01-23/index.md

 A defining feature of our campaign was the building and maintenance of a "Super Rake".
 After the party discovered a shed filled gardening tools, Marlon, the party's rogue, attached the head of a rake to his 10ft pole.

 Marlon whipped it out whenever he could (which was often).
-For example, he used it, from a safe distance, to poke at moving vines that were constantly reshaping themselves into the shape of a woman's face.
+For example, he used it to poke at moving vines from a safe distance, avoiding being assaulted by them.

 ### Everything is weird

 Despite providing ample classic dungeon crawling puzzles and combat encounters, the Maze of the Blue Medusa refuses to play any of it straight --- every room, every NPC and every puzzle will be a little surreal, a little absurdist, a little mythical, a little weird and that's what got me interested in the Maze of the Blue Medusa in the first place.

-For example, you can expect players to encounter psychic pigs, laughing liches, book-worms, robotic peacock butlers, cannibal critics (they eat artists), I could go on.
+It didn't dissapoint.
+You can expect players to encounter psychic pigs, laughing liches, book-worms, robotic peacock butlers, cannibal critics (they eat artists), I could go on.

-As long as your players are open-minded enough to play in an off-kilter fantasy environment then the Maze of the Blue Medusa will provide that in spades.
+As long as your players are open-minded enough to play in an off-beat fantasy setting then the Maze of the Blue Medusa will provide that in spades.

-It executes this weird vibe so well that even though the megadungeon isn't perfect --- what it does do well is so unique and cool that it more than makes up for its minor failings.
+It executes this weird vibe so well that even though the megadungeon isn't perfect --- what it does do well is so unique that it more than makes up for its minor failings.

 Let's discuss what makes the Maze of the Blue Medusa less than perfect.